-- have a strong, experienced management team, or have a platform to assemble an effective management team with a track record of driving growth and profitability; - have a defensible market position, with demonstrated advantages when compared to their competitors and create barriers to entry against new competitors; - are at an inflection point, such as requiring additional management expertise to drive improved financial performance and will benefit from innovative operational techniques; - are fundamentally sound companies that may be underperforming their potential; - exhibit unrecognized value or other favorable characteristics, generate desirable return on capital, and need the capital injection to further accelerate the growth; - will offer an attractive risk adjusted returns for our stockholders, potential upside from growth in the target markets and an improved capital structure will be weighed against any identified downside risks; and - can benefit from being a publicly traded company, are prepared to be a publicly traded company, and can utilize access to broader capital markets.
+- has a strong, experienced management team, or a platform to assemble an effective management team with a track record of driving growth and profitability; - has a defensible market position, with demonstrated advantages when compared to its competitors and create barriers to entry against new competitors; - is at an inflection point, such as requiring additional management expertise to drive improved financial performance and will benefit from innovative operational techniques; - is a fundamentally sound company that may be underperforming its potential; - exhibits unrecognized value or other favorable characteristics, generates desirable return on capital, and needs the capital injection to further accelerate the growth; - offers an attractive risk adjusted returns for our stockholders, potential upside from growth in the target markets and an improved capital structure as weighed against any identified downside risks; and - can benefit from being a publicly traded company, is prepared to be a publicly traded company, and can utilize access to broader capital markets.

-These criteria are not intended to be exhaustive.
-Any evaluation relating to the merits of a particular initial business combination may be based, to the extent relevant, on these general guidelines as well as other considerations, factors and criteria that our management may deem relevant.
-In the event that we decide to enter into our initial business combination with a target business that does not meet the above criteria and guidelines, we will disclose that the target business does not meet the above criteria in our stockholder communications related to our initial business combination, which, as discussed in this Form 10-K, would be in the form of proxy solicitation materials or tender offer documents that we would file with the SEC.
+These criteria were not intended to be exhaustive.
+Our evaluation relating to the merits of SEE ID, while based, to the extent relevant, on these general guidelines, was also based on other considerations, factors and criteria that our management deemed relevant., which we will disclose to the extent relevant in our stockholder communications related to our initial business combination, in the form of proxy solicitation materials or tender offer documents that we intend to file with the SEC.